Club Tournament Rules

 Rule 8.
 No boat will fish within 50 yards of another tournament boat without permission.
 No competitor, either anchored or holding on a hole or drop, who allows another tournament boat to fish within his 50-yard circle may then exclude other tournament boats from that circle.

 Rule 9.
 Only artificial lures may be used.
-Multiple bait rigs (Alabama, Donkey/ Double Fluke, Topwater with Dropper) are prohibited.
+Multiple bait rigs (Alabama, Donkey/ Double Fluke, Topwater with Dropper) may be used during club tournaments.
 No live or prepared bait will be permitted (with the exception of pork rind strips, frogs, etc.).
 Only casting, spin-cast, spinning, or fly rods and reels may be used.
 All other types are prohibited.
 All bass must be caught in a conventional, sporting manner from the boat.
 Use of landing nets is permitted and encouraged.
 No trolling, bank fishing, or wading permitted.

 Rule 10.
 Drinking of alcoholic beverages prior to or during a tournament will not be condoned.
 Drunkenness by any competitor during a tournament will not be tolerated and shall be grounds for immediate disqualification and censure by the club.